daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 # Primer

-This post assumes understanding of the general *recommendations* machine learning (ML) problem, basic modeling approaches, along with commonly used evaluation metrics.
+This post assumes understanding of the general *recommendations* machine learning (ML) problem, basic modeling approaches, and commonly used evaluation metrics.
-For a refresher, check out Google's recommender systems mini-[course] which introduces Content-Based Filtering (CBF), Collaborative Filtering (CF) with Matrix Factorization (MF), and Deep Neural Networks (DNN) for recommendations.
+For a refresher, check out Google's recommender systems mini-[course] which introduces Content-Based Filtering (CBF), Collaborative Filtering (CF) with Matrix Factorization (MF), and Deep Neural Networks (DNN).
 The remainder of this post focuses on MF for **sparse implicit** user-item interactions.

 # Matrix Factorization

-MF is a type of model-based (parametric) CF. The product of two matrices,
-$\mathbf{W}$ and $\mathbf{H}$, is learned to minimize reconstruction error against a user-item interaction matrix, $\mathbf{V}$.
-Although MF is inherently linear, it is proven to produce serendipitous recommendations and is often a great starting point as a simple initial model.
+CF with MF is a type of model-based (parametric) algorithm that decomposes $\mathbf{V}$ (user-item interaction matrix) into a product of two matrices, $\mathbf{W}$ (latent user embeddings) and $\mathbf{H}$ (latent item embeddings), by minimizing some flavor of reconstruction error.
+Although MF is inherently linear, it is a "tried and true" technique that is often reported to produce serendipitous recommendations.

-The algorithm exposes a hyperparameter that serves to expand or contract the columns of $\mathbf{W}$ and the rows of $\mathbf{H}$ by the same dimension.
-It can be set so that $\mathbf{W}$ and $\mathbf{H}$ become low-rank matrix factors of $\mathbf{V}$.
-This forces a compressed encoding which captures the most important information for approximating $\mathbf{V}$ resulting in effective user and item embeddings.

 $$
 \mathbf{W}\mathbf{H}^\top \approx \mathbf{V}
 \tag{1} \label{1}
 $$

+The algorithm exposes a hyperparameter that serves to expand or contract the columns of $\mathbf{W}$ and the rows of $\mathbf{H}$ by the same dimension.
+It can be set so that $\mathbf{W}$ and $\mathbf{H}$ become low-rank factors of $\mathbf{V}$.
+This forces a compressed encoding which captures the most important information for approximating $\mathbf{V}$ resulting in effective latent user and item embeddings.

 ![mf]

 # Sparsity

-At production grade scale it's common to produce recommendations for users and items of higher cardinalities from sparse implicit interactions, e.g., user-item purchases.
+At production grade scale it's common to produce recommendations for millions users and items from sparse implicit interactions, e.g., purchases.

 Imagine a scenario with $24$ unique items and $24$ unique users.
-If each user purchases 3 unique items, on average, the number of non-zeros in the interaction matrix becomes $24 * 3 = 72$ while the remaining entries are all zeros.
+If each user purchases 3 unique items, on average, the number of non-zeros in this interaction matrix is $24 * 3 = 72$ while the remaining entries are all zeros.
 That's a sparsity of
 $1 - (72 / (24 * 24)) = 0.875$.
 In other words, $87.5\%$ of
 the interaction matrix entries are zeros.